fumubyeyi/ceg7370-project-team-10/README.md

   3. View single item details.
   4. Navigate to a PlayCanvas application.

-The PlayCanvas application takes input model properties such as name, position and scale and dynamically renders the model in 3D views.
-Witha button click users can switch to view the rendered model in AR scene - using a camera to immerse and interact with the models in the our surroundings.
+The PlayCanvas application takes input model properties such as name, position and scale and dynamically renders the model entity in 3D view.
+With a button click users can switch to view the rendered model in AR scene - using a camera to immerse and interact with the models in the our surroundings.
 The application consits of the following features:
+  1. Extract input parameters from the URL query string; input data includes: model name, 3D vector position, rotation and scale values, and a lists of colors.
-  1. Load 3D model in the AR scene.
+  2. Load 3D model in the AR scene.
-  2. Position, rotate, and scale model appropriately.
+  3. Position, rotate, and scale model appropriately.
-  3. Change color and textures of rendered models
+  4. Change color and textures of rendered models.

 The PlayCanvas source code can be found at https://playcanvas.com/project/1151377/overview/furnireality